Michael Herck: Formula Three

 Herck moved to Formula Three for 2005, winning the Austrian championship.
 He also made selected appearances in that year's British and German championships.
-In 2006 he competed in the Formula 3 Euro Series with backing from compatriot Bas Leinders, scoring twelve points to finish fifteenth in the championship.
+In 2006, he competed in the Formula 3 Euro Series with backing from compatriot Bas Leinders, scoring twelve points to finish fifteenth in the championship.

 GP2 Series

 Herck driving for David Price Racing at the Magny-Cours round of the 2008 GP2 Series season.

 Herck competed in the first eight races of the inaugural GP2 Asia Series in 2008 for the FMS International team before breaking his wrist in an accident, missing the last round of the season.

-He was scheduled to drive in the main GP2 Series for 2008 as well, but was initially replaced by Giacomo Ricci in the David Price Racing team until his wrist healed.
+Herck was scheduled to drive in the main GP2 Series for 2008 as well, but was initially replaced by Giacomo Ricci in the David Price Racing team until his wrist healed.
 After two rounds of the championship, Ricci was dropped in favour of Andy Soucek as Herck continued to recover.
 He finally made his GP2 début at Magny-Cours.
 He continued with DPR for the 2008–09 GP2 Asia Series season, and also the 2009 GP2 Series season.
 At the Autódromo Internacional do Algarve, Herck finished sixth on the road during the feature race.
 However, his first GP2 points were stripped from him due to irregularities with his DPR machine.
 His first points eventually came during the 2009–10 GP2 Asia Series, finishing seventh in the feature race of the second Abu Dhabi round.
 After overtaking Max Chilton at the start of the sprint race, Herck was heading to his first podium and victory in the series, but Davide Valsecchi passed him just before the race's conclusion.
 Herck ultimately finished thirteenth in the championship standings.

 Herck continued his improved form in the 2010 main series, finishing in the points on a number of occasions.
 He also qualified on pole position for his "home" race in Belgium, but lost it due to an infringement.
 He finished sixteenth in the drivers' championship.

 Following the withdrawal of DPR from GP2, Herck switched to the Coloni team for 2011.
 In the Asia series, he was partnered variously by James Jakes and Luca Filippi, and finished eighth in the championship after scoring points in three of the four races.
 In the main series, he scored only a single point and finished 21st in the standings.